5GC-DEV/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Developer Guide.md

 Step 16: Click on **Run workflow** to manually trigger the workflow.

 Step 17: Once the workflow completes successfully, the built image will be pushed to the configured container registry.

+**Note**: If you want to tag the bess image as the release image, use the **\.github\workflows\iosmcn-release-push.yml** worflow.
+Modify the _STABLE_TAG_ variable with the newly built image tag(non-release) of bess.
+The bess release image has no dependency with the upf build process.

 ## Deployment